Singapore fashion week offers homegrown labels a shot at global fame

 The Singapore Fashion Week opens on May 13 with a von Furstenberg collection and will wrap up with a finale by former Spice Girl Victoria Beckham.

-Singapore celebrity Velda Tan will debut her fashion label, while Thai-American designer Thakoon Panichgul, a favorite of U.S. First Lady Michelle Obama, features among the line-up of established designers.
+Singapore celebrity Velda Tan will debut her fashion label, while Thai-American designer Thakoon Panichgul, a favourite of U.S. First Lady Michelle Obama, features among the line-up of established designers. ($1=1.3881 Singapore dollars) (Editing by Tony Tharakan)